 The U.S. Supreme Court on Nov.
 18 declined to hear a case brought by the Electronic Privacy Information Center (EPIC) claiming that the FISA court "exceeded its statutory jurisdiction" in allowing the NSA to gather bulk phone records, a move EPIC says "cannot plausibly be relevant to an authorized investigation."
 EPIC bypassed lower courts in bringing the case.

-The NSA declassified three secret court opinions Aug.
-21 that show one program collected as many as 56,000 emails and other messages per year from Americans who had no connection to terrorism.
+The NSA declassified three secret court opinions in Aug.
+2013 that show one program collected as many as 56,000 emails and other messages per year from Americans who had no suspected connection to terrorism.
 U.S. officials released the documents in an effort to show they have worked to find and fix mistakes.

 The Justice Dept. had been resisting a Freedom of Information Act request and lawsuit filed by the Electronic Frontier Foundation (EFF) in 2011.
 EFF aims to bring light to FISA court orders that give the government authority to gather data from telecom companies about subscribers and their call records.

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.